 What Causes Cystic Fibrosis?

 Your child was born with CF. CF is inherited or passed on to children through genes from both parents.
 All children are born with certain genes that determine hair and eye color.
-Your child was born with genes for CF. Parents cannot control what type of genes are passed on to their children.
+Your child was born with genes for CF. Parents cannot control what type of genes they pass on to their children.

 Early Signs of Cystic Fibrosis